linktrend/LiNKdev-Starter-Kit/docs/DEV_ENV.md

-# DEV Environment & Secrets — Hikari (LTM Starter Kit)
+# DEV Environment & Secrets — LTM Starter Kit

 ## Purpose
 Single source of truth for **environment variables**, **secret handling**, and **rotation**.
 This doc is for local dev, CI, and preview/prod.